 The teachers in Year 4 are Mrs Tsenti and Mrs Owen.

-- This is what the children in Y4 will be learning in the spring term: Y4 Spring curriculum
+- This is what the children in Y4 were learning in the spring term: Y4 Spring curriculum

-- And here is what they looked at last term: Y4 Autumn
+- And here is what they looked at in Autumn: Y4 Autumn

 You can lots of pictures of the Y4 sleepover here.

 Our class reporter was Elina.
 She said: “At school we did Enabling Enterprise.
 Our challenge was to make up a new sports game using our knowledge on real sports.
 Then the best game won.
 You were also awarded points for working together in your groups which had four children in each team.
 Today one of the things we did was create our own card stained windows.
 How we did it was to fold the card in half then cut out nice shapes so it would be symmetrical.
 Next we used glue to stick coloured tissue paper to it for the colour effect.
 Also we did some boring maths test.
 The down part of the day.”